Salon of 1799

-The Salon of 1799 was French art exhibition held at the Louvre in Paris.
-Part of the then annual sequence of Salons, it took place during the French Directory a few months before the following Napoleon Bonaparte's Coup established him as dominant ruler.
-It was held at a time when the government was shifting towards a harder more Jacobin Republicanism due to the external threats against France.
+The Salon of 1799 was French art exhibition held at the Louvre in Paris which opened on 18 August 1799.
+Part of the then-annual sequence of Salons, it took place during the French Directory a few months before Napoleon Bonaparte's Coup established him as dominant ruler.
+It was held at a time when the government was shifting towards a harder, more Jacobin Republicanism due to the external threats against France.

 Girodet, a former pupil of Jacques-Louis David, exhibited his Mademoiselle Lange as Venus.
 However the portrait of the celebrated theatre actress did not please her feel it reflected her beauty and she refused to pay him the full amount.
-In return he replaced the portrait at the Salon with a second painting, a mocking allegory Mademoiselle Lange as Danae.
-The Return of Marcus Sextus by Pierre-Narcisse Guérin featured a neoclassical scene from the era of the Roman Republic.
+In return he replaced the portrait at the Salon with a second painting, a mocking allegory Mademoiselle Lange as Danae.The Return of Marcus Sextus by Pierre-Narcisse Guérin featured a neoclassical scene from the era of the Roman Republic.
 Guillaume Guillon-Lethière exhibited his The Fatherland in Danger, showing volunteers enlisting for military service, which was a popular success.

 In portraiture François Gérard, another protégé of David, drew praise for his depiction of Laure Regnaud de Saint-Jean d'Angély.
 It was followed by the Salon of 1800, the first to be held under the dictatorship of Napoleon.